ChinmayMittal/IITD-CSE/3rd-year/internship-season/tips/cv.md

 - Align things properly
 - Highlight the keywords
 - Be ready to speak about / answer questions anything you mention in your CV
 - Make CVs specific to the role.
-You can save mutliple CVs and choose the right one according to the role while applying
+You can save mutliple CVs and choose the right one according to the role you apply to
 - Keep project titles short
 - Don't forget to fetch and add points on the second page
 - Don't repeat the same words a lot